HidekiAI/rust-demo/derive_attribute_macros/README.md

 }
 ```

 Well, just read the comments...
+Hint: I'm not using `quote` so if I have typos, I won't know until I finish...

 ## Usage